 Use -m to execute an Ansible module:

-ansible all -i inventory -m ping ansible all -i inventory -m setup
+ansible PATTERN -i INVENTORY -m ping ansible PATTERN -i INVENTORY -m setup

 The ping module checks that Ansible can connect to the remote system.
 The setup module returns information about the remote system.

 To specify the arguments to use with the module, add the -a option.
 For example, this command uses the get_url module to download the file that is specified by the url argument to the directory that is specified by the dest argument:

 ansible PATTERN -i INVENTORY -m get_url -a "url='https://github.com/restic/restic/releases/download/v0.9.4/restic_0.9.4_linux_amd64.bz2' dest='/tmp'"